whubsch/overturetoosm/README.md

 ## Docs

-The documentation for our package is available online at our [pdoc page](https://whubsch.github.io/overturetoosm/index.html).
+The documentation for our package is available online at our [documentation page](https://whubsch.github.io/overturetoosm/index.html).
 We would greatly appreciate your contributions to help improve the auto-generated docs; please submit any updates or corrections via pull requests.

 ## License